 What do you think?
 Do you think it’s worth trying to in one way or other print away our national debt?
 While there are clear benefits, there are less clear, and potentially very dangerous drawbacks that we should be wary off.
 Perhaps inflating the currency is not inherently problematic, but governments given the power overuse and abuse it, at some point leading to hyperinflation.
 The Federal Reserve may print the dollars, but the Treasury gives them securities to purchase in order to finance the whims of Congress.

-If there’s one thing we can agree on, it’s best not to get in a load of debt in the first place.
+If there’s one thing we can probably all agree on, it’s that we would do better not to get in a load of debt in the first place.